DreamerMind/blog/docs/posts/2025_introspection.md

 ## Intro

-I am a father since two weeks and the priority of my life just changed forever.
+I am a father since 3 weeks and the priority of my life just changed forever.
 It's time to take a step back and think of what I achieved in this first part of my professional career.